MyData, MeData and OurData.

 Experts and executives from relevant health and tech organisations will present alongside Professor Minna Pikkarainen, and participate in a panel discussion on the discovery and research of innovation and technology gaining ground in the health sector.

 Event has concluded.
 Watch the video highlights below from the event.
+CLICK HERE to view the photos from this event.

 Wednesday 2 May